-Country of legal form is a corporation which is publicly traded.
-Incorporation Information on the legislation and the country of incorporation are not applicable.
+Incorporation Information on the legislation and the country incorporation are not applicable.
 The Company is not required to provide such information under the European Securities and Markets Authority's ("ESMA") Questions and Answers Regarding Prospectuses as this information is considered by ESMA as not pertinent in case of an offer to employees.
-HP is a leading global provider of products, technologies, B.3 Key Factors Relating to software, solutions and services to individual consumers, Operations small- and medium-sized businesses ("SMBs"), and large enterprises, including customers in the government, health and education sectors.
-HP operates an international business that employed approximately 302,000 staff worldwide as of October 31, 2014, with approximately 65% of its fiscal 2014 net revenue of \$111,454 million generated from sales outside of the United States.
-HP's primary products and service offerings include: personal computing and other access devices; imaging and printing-related products and services: enterprise information technology infrastructure, including enterprise server and storage technology, networking products and solutions, technology support and maintenance; multi-vendor customer services, including technology consulting, outsourcing and support services across infrastructure, applications and business process domains; and IT management software, application testing and delivery software, information management solutions, big data analytics, security intelligence and risk management solutions.
-On October 6, 2014, we announced plans to separate into independent publicly-traded companies: two comprising our enterprise technology infrastructure, software, services and financing businesses, which will conduct business as Hewlett-Packard Enterprise and one that will comprise our printing and personal systems businesses, which will conduct business as HP Inc. Research and Development and Patents Innovation and protection of its intellectual property are fundamental to HP's business.
+HP is a leading global provider of personal computing and B.3 Key Factors Relating to other access devices, imaging and printing products, and Operations related technologies, solutions and services to individual consumers, small- and medium-sized businesses, and large enterprises, including customers in the government, health and education sectors.
+HP operates an international business that employed approximately 287,000 staff worldwide as of October 31, 2015, with approximately 64% of its fiscal 2015 net revenue of \$103,355 million generated from sales outside of the United States.
+HP's primary products and service offerings include:

+- personal computing and other access devices; and - imaging and printing-related products and services.

+On November 1, 2015, the Company completed the separation of Hewlett Packard Enterprise Company ("Hewlett Packard Enterprise"), the Company's former enterprise technology infrastructure, software, services and financing businesses (the "Separation").
+In connection with the Separation, the Company changed its name to HP Inc. After the Separation, we do not beneficially own any shares of Hewlett Packard Enterprise common stock and beginning November 1, 2015, we no longer consolidate Hewlett Packard Enterprise within our financial results or reflect the financial results of Hewlett Packard Enterprise within our continuing results of operations.

+Research and Development and Patents

+Innovation and protection of its intellectual property are fundamental to HP's business.
 The Company's development efforts are focused on designing and developing products, services and solutions that anticipate customers' changing needs and desires, and emerging technological trends.
-At October 31, 2014, HP's worldwide patent portfolio included over 34,000 patents, and the Company has registered a number of other trademarks, domain names, and copyrights in the United States and internationally.
+At October 31, 2015, HP's worldwide patent portfolio included over 33,000 patents, and the Company has registered a number of other trademarks, domain names, and copyrights in the United States and internationally.
+As a result of the Separation, approximately 15,000 patents were transferred to Hewlett Packard Enterprise beginning November 1, 2015.
 HP has in the past licensed, and expects that it may in the future license, certain of its intellectual property rights to third-parties.